Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Map_Interface.md

 - Insertion Order not preserved.
 - No duplicate keys.
 - Key can be null only once.
 Values can be null more than once.
-- Key & value both can be heterogenous.
+- Key & value both can be heterogeneous.
 -   Implements Serializable, Cloneable interface.
-Extends an abstract class ```Abstract Map```.
+Extends an abstract class ``` Abstract Map ```.
 - **Best choice for search operations**, because it uses hashing to store data.